SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 <span style="font-size:1.2em;font-weight:bold;">2️⃣ The Holy Scriptures</span>
 - **The Biblical Hebrew & Koine Greek Scriptures Themselves**
    1. [**The Critical Text**](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) is the Greek text that scholars have compiled as closest to the original autograph (manuscripts).
 This is **highly recommended**.
    2. [The Textus Receptus](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) was composed by a Catholic Priest named Erasmus who was raised Calvinist.
 The TR was not historically received by all or even by Erasmus himself as there are 27 different and conflicting Textus Receptus’.
+Erasmus felt that the doctrine of *Faith Alone* was not supported in the bible in the simplistic way Luther proposed.
       - Erasmus only used around 3 manuscripts to produce the severely anemic Textus Receptus.
 There are approximately 5000 mss of the Byzantine MT.
 So it’s not actually a Majority text bible by methodology.
       - Erasmus lacked the last leaf of Revelation, back translated from a defective copy of the Latin Vulgate, and created 20 errors that don’t exist in any Greek mss, botching the last 6 verses of revelation.